lpparente/COMP100/Module 2.md

 }
 ```

 You may have noticed how the code became simple and clearer.
-That is the advantage of Switch statements.
+That is the advantage of switch statements.

 Switch statements can also be used to check the value of an expression.
-But in order to do that, you must remember what a bool Data Type is.
+But in order to do that, you must remember what a ```bool``` data type is.
 Do you?

-Bool's are variables that can only hold the values 'true' or 'false'.
-These are not strings, but computational values that determine whether a condition is truth or false.
+Booleans are variables that can only hold the values ```true``` or ```false```.
+These are not strings, but computational values that determine whether a condition is true or false.

 Let's take a look at an example from our previous lesson.
 We want to write a code that checks if the user is old enough to drive a car.
-Let's take a look at an example from our previous lesson.

 ```csharp
 // We start our code: